 CS-130 Computer Science Fundamentals I 4

 IAE-201 Introduction to Information

 Assurance Concepts 3

-IAE-301 Computer/Ntwk Sec I 3
+IAE-301 Compr.
+Computer & Network Security 3

-IAE-302 Computer/Ntwk Sec II 3
+IAE-315 Secure System Administration and

+Operation 3

-Financial Management
+Financial Management (12 credits)

 This lower-level certificate provides students with a background in accounting and finance administration in the framework of resource management and wealth maximization.
-Students learn the fundamentals of business and accounting in a projectoriented environment with emphasis on the use of accounting information to plan and redirect allocations to support business decisions.
+Students learn the fundamentals of business and accounting in a project-oriented environment with emphasis on the use of accounting information to plan and redirect allocations to support business decisions.
 The financial management course helps to reinforce the concepts of finances administration by focusing on capital management, fixed-asset investment, long-term finance, mergers, leasing and multinational finance.
-An alternate course in economics serves to introduce the principles of economics and their application to domestic and foreign conditions and to focus on resource allocations and the influences thereof.